-The Educational Psychologist is a specialist who works under the direction and general supervision of the Superintendent of Student Services and the Student Services Co-ordinators to support student success in learning.
+The Psychometrist is a specialist who works under the direction and general supervision of the Deputy Director, Student Services Co-ordinators, and a Registered Psychologist to support student success in learning.
 They provide individual assessment information about a student that will lead to information, strategies, resources and supports to assist in the student's overall development.

-Educational Psychologists are employed for the purpose of providing specialized support for students with intensive/exceptional needs.
+Psychometrists are employed for the purpose of providing specialized support for students with intensive/exceptional needs.
 These personnel consult and collaborate with teachers, administrators, parents and other personnel or agencies to design, monitor and assist in the delivery of interventions designed for the student's development.

-The Psychologists Act, 1997 requires that school educational psychologists employed by school divisions be registered members of the Saskatchewan College of Psychologists.
-The minimum requirement for practice is a Master's degree in a program that primarily consists of psychology classes from a recognized educational institution.
+The minimum requirement for practice is a Master's degree in a program that primarily consists of psychology, assessment and education classes from a recognized educational institution.

-Directly Reports To: Superintendent of Student Services & Student Services Co-ordinator
+Directly Reports To: Deputy Director, Student Services Co-ordinator and a Registered Psychologist.

-In-Directly Reports: Principal & Student Support Teacher
+In-Directly Reports: Principal and Student Support Teacher